streetcomplete/StreetComplete/README.md

   * Artwork type
   * Railway platform number
   * Tree genus / species quest
-    * Allows provding a file containing translated tree names instead of the default english ones
+    * Allows providing a file containing translated tree names instead of the default english ones
   * Quests based on external sources
     * Osmose quest showing Osmose issues as quests, with filter options
     * Custom quest from CSV file, allows creating nodes (see in-app description)
-  * Show POI quests with the sole purpose of indicating existance of elements of chosen type (may show labels)
+  * Show POI quests with the sole purpose of indicating existence of elements of chosen type (may show labels)
   * Option to show only quests added in SCEE in quest selection menu
   * Some "other answers" result in a modified changeset comment (because in SCEE they may contain more unexpected changes)
 * Customizable overlays: Choose which elements are highlighted, and which tag is used to determine the color